Its functions were not well understood until recent decades when its central role in the body’s immune system was recognized.

 This is an autoimmune condition characterized by worsening tiredness as the day progresses and weakness in the muscles.

 Symptoms result from autoimmune destruction of acetylcholine receptors found at postsynaptic neuromuscular junctions due to autoantibodies.

 Diagnosis is made with the edrophonium test or a placebo (inactive).

 Treatment is with long-acting acetylcholinesterase inhibitors as well as immunosuppressive drugs.

-Surgery to remove the thymus gland, and therefore reduce the number of autoantibodies, is also a treatment option.
+Surgery to remove the thymus gland and reduce the number of autoantibodies is also a treatment option.

-The prognosis for the condition is generally good.
-If the drug is well absorbed, the quality of life is good too.
+The prognosis for the condition is generally reasonable.
+If the drug is well absorbed, the quality of life is good.

-Patients require monitoring for the first few years as many patients have a myasthenia crisis within this time.
+Patients require monitoring for the first few years as many patients have a myasthenia crisis.

 Di George syndrome (22q deletion)

-In this syndrome there is an aplasia of the thymus that causes a profound detrimental effect on the development of T cells, causing immunodeficiency and, therefore, increased susceptibility to infections.
+In this syndrome, aplasia of the thymus causes a profound detrimental effect on the development of T cells, causing immunodeficiency and, therefore, increased susceptibility to infections.